apache/cordova-js/README.md

       |  | specific quirks.
       |  |
       |  |-platform/
-      |  | Definitions of each platform (a-la Ripple) that help us describe where
+      |  | Definitions of each platform that help us describe where
-      |  | and what to put on the window object.
+      |  | and what to put on the window object, and what to run to
+      |  | initialize the platform.
       |  |
       |  |-plugin/
       |  | All API definitions as plugins.